RohitKhobare/Smart-Bus-Ticket-Booking-Platform/README.md

 ## 👨‍💻 Author

 Name: Rohit Manesh Khobare
-email: rohitkhobare2005@gmail.com
+Email: rohitkhobare2005@gmail.com
-contact: 9096809820
+Contact: 9096809820

+---

 **Rohit Khobare**

 * GitHub: https://github.com/RohitKhobare

 ---

 ⭐ If you like this project, don’t forget to give it a star!